kitsonk/d2-proto/docs/Observable.md

 * The current Harmony specification is at the Object level, meaning any changes to the Object generate change records.
   Because of the overhead of a non-native code solution, the `Observable` implementation only provides change records for properties that are being specifically "observed", created or deleted via the implementation.

+* A callback registered to receive change records for an object will receive all records for that object while observing it, even it the callback added via `.observeProperty()` or `.observeProperties()`.

 [harmony]: http://wiki.ecmascript.org/doku.php?id=harmony:observe#object.observe